SAMtoBAM/MUMandCo/README.md

 Note: <br/>
 MUMmer4 is now required due to the hard wired thread option not available during alignment with MUMmer3 <br/>
-Additionally there is an option to search for insertion and deletion events in the reference in order to label them as either mobile or novel events.<br/>
+The blast option (-b /--blast) using BLAST to search for insertion and deletion events in the reference/query in order to label them as either mobile or novel events.<br/>
-This requires BLAST installation.<br/>
-In order to use this feature, edit the bash script to change 'blast_step="no"' to 'yes'

 Reference:<br/>